UEFA Youth League round of 16 latest

 Article summary

-Benfica, Ajax, Midtjylland, Salzburg and Dinamo are into the last eight with more ties this week.
+Benfica, Lyon, Ajax, Midtjylland, Salzburg and Dinamo are into the last eight so far.

 Article top media content